Bralabee/onelake-migration-case-study/README.md

 Env overrides: `RETRY_MAX_ATTEMPTS`, `RETRY_BASE_DELAY_SECONDS`.

 ---
 Maintained as part of the broader Fabric ingestion case study.
+See `docs/FLAGS_REFERENCE.md` for exhaustive flag & metric definitions.
 Update this README when adding new flags or stats fields.